ca1ebd/dev-nest/README.md

-# The Big Almond (automation to deploy developer environment)
+# The Dev Nest
+The Dev Nest is an automation to deploy a basic developer environment with the tooling that I prefer for linux systems.